onyiny-ang/multi-cluster-use-cases/docs/consistent-deployment-across-clusters.md

               memory: 100Mi

 ```
+Feel free to change the total number of replicas and min-max replicas for each cluster to maintain a balanced spread across clusters.
 When you have altered the replicasets/nginx-cdac.yaml file appropriately, run

 ```
 kubectl create -f replicasets/nginx-cdac.yaml